nf-core/eager/docs/usage.md

 Specify ploidy of sample in FreeBayes.
 Default is diploid.
 Default: 2

-#### `pileupcaller_bedfile`
+#### `--pileupcaller_bedfile`

-Specify SNP panel as bed file of sites in which to generate pileup for pileupCaller.
+Specify a SNP panel in the form of a bed file of sites at which to generate pileup for pileupCaller.

 #### `--pileupcaller_snpfile`

-Specify SNP panel in EIGENSTRAT format, pileupCaller will call these sites.
+Specify a SNP panel in [EIGENSTRAT](https://github.com/DReichLab/EIG/tree/master/CONVERTF) format, pileupCaller will call these sites.

 #### `--pileupcaller_majority_call`